 Greeting from the director

-The Research Center for Moral Science is a research division of the Institute of Moralogy, a public interest incorporated foundation.
+The Research Center for Moral Science is a research division of the Moralogy Foundation, a public interest incorporated foundation.
 It consists of seven sections: Life and the Environment; Social Sciences; Human Studies; Education; Chikuro Hiroike Studies; History; and Traditional Culture, and is committed, in the academic sphere, to promoting moralogy through comprehensive and interdisciplinary research into ethics and morals.

 We treat moralogy as an important academic model for the more general field of moral science, in which the principles of the human spirit and social structure in the are studied in the broadest possible terms with the aim of identifying the values that human beings, societies, and nations should hold in common.
 For this reason we use the results of various cutting-edge academic studies to develop moralogy as a science.
 More specifically, we direct our research efforts into one or more of four distinct areas: the theoretical study of ethics and morals; the practical study of ethics and morals; the theoretical study of moralogy; and the practical study of moralogy.